insight-platform/Savant/docs/source/savant_101/80_opencv_cuda.rst

 All the above-mentioned strategies can be implemented with the API provided by Savant.
 To further improve the performance of such operations, you should consider using asynchronous Nvidia CUDA API based on streams.
 Streams enable sending the operations into a non-blocking executor while the Python code can handle the next operation.
 You wait for the CUDA stream to complete background processing at the end of the frame processing.

+**YOU MUST AVOID CHANGING FRAME DIMENSIONS WITH THE CURRENT FUNCTIONALITY.
+IT WILL RESULT IN ERROR.**

 Direct access to frames on the GPU is achieved by calling the ``nvds_to_gpu_mat`` helper function, for example:

 .. code-block:: python